spotify/luigi/doc/configuration.rst

   non-standard URI scheme: ``http+unix``
   example: ``http+unix://%2Fvar%2Frun%2Fluigid%2Fluigid.sock/``

-email-prefix
-  Optional prefix to add to the subject line of all e-mails.
-For example, setting this to "[LUIGI]" would change the subject line of an e-mail from "Luigi: Framework error" to "[LUIGI] Luigi: Framework error"

-email-sender
-  User name in from field of error e-mails.
-  Default value: luigi-client@<server_name>

-email-type
-  Type of e-mail to send.
-Valid values are "plain", "html" and "none".
-  When set to html, tracebacks are wrapped in <pre> tags to get fixed- width font.

-  New in version 2.1.0: When set to none, no e-mails will be sent.

-  Default value is plain.

-error-email
-  Recipient of all error e-mails.
-If this is not set, no error e-mails are sent when Luigi crashes unless the crashed job has owners set.
-If Luigi is run from the command line, no e-mails will be sent unless output is redirected to a file.

-  Set it to SNS Topic ARN if you want to receive notifications through Amazon SNS.
-See also section `[email]`_.

 hdfs-tmp-dir
   Base directory in which to store temporary files on hdfs.
 Defaults to tempfile.gettempdir()